crederauk/spanner-pitr-rs/README.md

 When running the tool, ensure that valid credentials for a service account are provided using:

-- A JSON file whose path is specified by the GOOGLE_APPLICATION_CREDENTIALS environment variable.
+- A JSON file whose path is specified by the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
 - A JSON file in a location known to the gcloud command-line tool.
-On Windows, this is %APPDATA%/gcloud/application_default_credentials.json.
-On other systems, $HOME/.config/gcloud/application_default_credentials.json.
+On Windows, this is `%APPDATA%/gcloud/application_default_credentials.json`.
+On other systems, `$HOME/.config/gcloud/application_default_credentials.json`.
 - The metadata server on GCE.

 ### Detecting pre-corruption timestamps